Potlouk/SymfonyAPI/README.md

 # Document manager REST API

 ## Overview
-REST API built with Symfony that focuses on manipulating **documents** used for managing property buildings and supporting landlords'daily tasks.
+REST API built with Symfony that focuses on manipulating **documents** used for managing property buildings and supporting landlord's daily tasks.

 ## Tech Stack
 - **Symfony 6.4**